Fire Pension Scheme

 These Schemes are very secure because the benefits are set out in law and regulated by Parliament, plus there is no link to the Open-market, unlike with any defined contribution scheme.

 Carmarthenshire County Council, as the administering authority of the Local Government Pension Scheme (LGPS) for the Dyfed Pension Fund and administrator of the Police and Firefighters’ Pension Schemes, use your personal data in accordance with Data Protection legislation to provide you with pension administration service.
-For more information about how we use your data, who we share it with and what rights you have to in relation to your information, please click here.
+For more information about how we use your data, who we share it with and what rights you have to in relation to your information, you will need to refer to the Dyfed Pension Fund's Privacy Notice.

 Court of Appeal transitional protections judgment (December 2018)